PowerOffice/go-api/Documentation/Details/Authentication.md

 ### Third party oAuth client libraries

-If you use a third party oAuth library to assist with the authentication process, the *application key* is provided in as the *client key* value and the *client key* equals the oAuth *client secret*.
+If you use a third party oAuth library to assist with the authentication process, the *application key* is provided as the *client key* value, and the *client key* must be provided as the *client secret*.

 A list of oAuth client libraries can be found on at [oauth.net](http://oauth.net/2/).